sharma-bharat/ELM_postprocessR/README.md

 ### Sponsorship ###

-We are grateful of the support from the U.S. Department of Energy (DOE) Office of Science, Biological and Environmental Research (BER).
+We are grateful for the support from the U.S. Department of Energy (DOE) Office of Science, Biological and Environmental Research (BER).

 ### Please direct questions to ###